History, Objectives, Current Programs

 As a tax-exempt 501(c)(3) nonprofit organization, *STAR* is an independent community organization with no legal relationship to the Town of Stanardsville.
 However, most *STAR* activities are done in cooperation with the Mayor and the Town Council.

 The President and Executive Director of *STAR* joined with members of the County Planning Commission, County Planning Division staff, the Mayor, and TJPDC to form a committee to prepare a new Comprehensive Plan for the Town of Stanardsville.
 The plan drew upon several documents previously written by *STAR* and other sources to make substantive changes to the 1998 Comprehensive Plan.
 As stated in its Introduction, the Plan is intended to guide future development and growth within the Town for the next 10-20 years, with the purpose of supporting economic vitality and improving the quality of life for all residents.
-It was approved by the Town Council on July 11, 2011.
+It was approved by the Town Council in, 2017.
 Click here to view the Comprehensive Plan.

 Stanardsville has a population of approximately 400 people, and the Town and surrounding area are estimated to include about 1,500 people.
 Median household income in the area, at $26,500, is less than half the median income for Greene County and for the state of Virginia.
 Seniors make up 41% of the population and minorities are about 21%.

 Stanardsville is a historic town with numerous historic buildings and structures, far more than most other small towns in Virginia.
 It was designated a Historic District in 2004, largely because of its Courthouse, the Lafayette Inn, County Jail, its two buildings dating to the late 18th century, and over 160 other contributing historic structures.
 It is included in both the Virginia and National Registries of Historic Places.